peroxyacyl/MacBookDoya/README.md

 MacBookDoya
 ===========

-For all MacBook users in Starb*cks Coffee and showing off their productivity!
+For all MacBook users in Starb*cks Coffee showing off their productivity!